Mick Leahy (footballer): Limerick spell and return to UCD

 Leahy signed for Limerick ahead of the 2014 League of Ireland season, his first full-time professional contract.
 On 27 May 2014, Leahy played in the Munster Senior Cup Final as Limerick lost 2–1 to Douglas Hall.
-The season turned out to be a distater for Leahy as he again missed the vast majority through injury, playing just 7 league games for Limerick, leaving him only with contract offers from bottom half teams for the following season.
+The season turned out to be a disaster for Leahy as he again missed the vast majority through injury, playing just 7 league games for Limerick, leaving him only with contract offers from bottom half teams for the following season.
 For this reason Leahy returned to part-time football, signing back for UCD in the First Division, playing whilst also studying to become a solicitor.
 Despite being relegated the previous season, UCD qualified via Fair Play to play in the 2015–16 UEFA Europa League qualifiers.
 This gave Leahy his first taste of European football as he played in both games as they knocked out F91 Dudelange of Luxembourg, before being knocked out by Slovakia's ŠK Slovan Bratislava.
 He scored 4 goals as UCD made the promotion play-offs but were beaten over 2 legs by Finn Harps in the semi-finals.